wesk124/ab_on_xen/README.md

 ```
 ## History

-ver.10-10-2016: create this git repo
+ver.10-10-2016: create this git repo.

-ver.10-12-2016: fix buges and update
+ver.10-12-2016: add deploying config file...

 ## TODO
-When the number of requests is to large, the time
+When the number of requests is too large, the time
 out error will occur.